Ztiany/android-load-more-adapter/README.md

 Wrap the adapter of RecyclerView and implement the load-more feature.

-- tow load-more modes: auto loading and click to load.
+- two load-more modes: auto loading and click to load.
 - customizing the loading more view is allowed.

 ## Usage